Author: Dr. Jean-Paul Rodrigue

 5. Global Trade at a Threshold?

-At the beginning of the 21st century, the flows of globalization have been shaped by four salient trends:
+At the beginning of the 21st century, the flows of globalization have been shaped by five salient trends:

-- The ongoing growth of international trade, both in absolute terms and in relation to global national income, a growth that appears to be leveling off.
-From 1980 to 2020 the value of exports has grown by a factor of 8.9 times if measured in current dollars, while GDP increased 7.4 times and the population increased 1.7 times.
-Since the 2010s, international trade appears to be leveling.
+- The ongoing growth of international trade, both in absolute terms and in relation to global national income, appears to be leveling off.
+From 1980 to 2020, the value of exports has grown by a factor of 8.9 times if measured in current dollars, while GDP increased 7.4 times and the population increased 1.7 times.
+Since the 2010s, international trade appears to be leveling and subject to more volatility.

 - A substantial level of containerization of commercial flows, with container throughput growing in proportion with global trade.
 Containerization tends to grow at a rate faster than that of trade and GDP.
 This has been associated with the setting of intermodal transport chains connecting exporters and importers.

-- A concentration of finished goods exports in a limited number of countries.
+- A concentration of finished goods exports in a limited number of producing countries.
 For instance, 79% of the provision of computer equipment and 75% of the phones is accounted by five countries.
-The level of concentration is lower for intermediate goods.
+The level of concentration is lower for intermediate goods, underlining an active trade of parts within supply chains.
 For imports, the destinations tend to be much more diversified, reflecting an existing demand irrespective of the origin of the products.

-- A higher relative growth of trade of emerging economies, particularly in Pacific Asia that focus on export-oriented development strategies that have been associated with imbalances in commercial relations.
+- A higher relative growth of trade in emerging economies, particularly in Pacific Asia that focus on export-oriented development strategies that have been associated with imbalances in commercial relations.

 - The growing role of multinational corporations as vectors for international trade, particularly in terms of the share of international trade taking place within corporations and the high level of concentration of their head offices.

-Still, many challenges are impacting future developments in international trade and transportation, mostly in terms of demographics, political, supply chain, energy, and environmental issues.
+Still, many challenges are impacting future developments in international trade and transportation, mostly in terms of demographics, politics, supply chain, energy, and environmental issues.
 While the global population and its derived demand will continue to grow and reach around 9 billion by 2050, demographic changes such as the aging of the population, particularly in developed economies, will transform consumption patterns as a growing share of the population shifts from wealth-producing (working and saving) to wealth consuming (selling saved assets).
 Demographic trends in North America, Europe, and East Asia (e.g. Japan, South Korea, Taiwan) may not place them as drivers of global trade, a function they have assumed in recent decades.
 The demographic dividend in terms of peak share of the working-age population that many countries benefited from, particularly China, will recede.
+This has ramifications on both the demand side (consumption structure) and the production side (workforce).

 The regulatory environment and the involvement of governments, either directly or indirectly, are subject to increasing contention.
 Reforms in agricultural trade have not been effectively carried on, implying that many governments (e.g. in the EU) provide high subsidy levels to their agricultural sectors, undermining the competitiveness of foreign agricultural goods.
 This is undertaken with the intent to protect their agriculture, considering the risks associated with dependency on foreign providers and possible fluctuations in prices.
 Intellectual property rights remain a contentious issue as well since many goods are duplicated, undermining the brands of major manufacturers and retailers.
 There is also a whole array of subsidies that influence the competitiveness of exports, such as low energy and land costs and tax reductions.
-The rise of protectionist policies, as exemplified by higher tariffs imposed by the American government on several Chinese goods, is underlining a contentious trade environment.
+The rise of protectionist policies, as exemplified by higher tariffs imposed by the American government on several Chinese goods in 2018, is underlining a contentious trade environment this is likely to endure.

 As both maritime and air freight transportation depend on petroleum, international trade remains influenced by fluctuations in energy prices.
 The paradox has become that periods of high energy prices usually impose a rationalization of international trade and its underlying supply chains.
 However, periods of low or sharply declining energy prices, which should benefit international transportation, are linked with economic recessions.
 Environmental issues have also become more salient with the growing tendency of the public sector to regulate components of international transportation that are judged to have negative externalities.
 International trade enables several countries to mask their energy consumption and pollutant emissions by importing goods that are produced elsewhere and where environmental externalities are generated.
 Thus, international trade has permitted a shift in the international division of production, but also a division between the generation of environmental externalities and the consumption of the goods related to these externalities.